RedisLabs/redislabs-docs/content/rv/api/concepts/provisioning-lifecycle.md

 During the provisioning phase, the API infrastructure orechestrates the construction of all infrastructure and resources requested (explicitly or implicitly) in the request.

 The provisioning phase may require several minutes to complete.
-You can track progress of the provisioning phase by querying the resource identifier.
+You can track the progress of the provisioning phase by querying the resource identifier.

 For example, when provisioning a new subscription, use the following `cURL` command to query the status of the subscription (replacing the "`{subscription-id}`" URI parameter with the resource identifier received when the task reported "`processing-completed`" at the end of the processing phase)